tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } Certificate;

 certificate_list
 : This is a sequence (chain) of certificates.
-The sender's certificate MUST come first in the list.
+The server's certificate MUST come first in the list.
 Each following certificate MUST directly certify the one preceding it.
-Because certificate validation requires that root keys be distributed independently, the self-signed certificate that specifies the root certificate authority MAY be omitted from the chain, under the assumption that the remote end must already possess it in order to validate it in any case.
+Because certificate validation requires that root keys be distributed independently, the self-signed certificate that specifies the root certification authority (CA) MAY be omitted from the chain, under the assumption that the client must already possess it in order to validate it in any case.
 {:br }